-Studies have shown that many of us develop eating disorders in response to stressful life events.
+Studies have shown that one of the causes of eating disorders is stressful life events.
 These can be specific events that cause Post Traumatic Stress Disorder (PTSD) or simply day-to-day stressors common in life today.
 The correlation between stress and eating disorders is important and statistically relevant, both in eating disorder development and relapse.
 Since many of our kids develop eating disorders in high school and college, both of which are highly stressful, it’s worthwhile to monitor our kids’ stress levels and stress responses.

 Common causes of stress for our children: